What is the difference between cleaning and disinfecting?

 - 5 tablespoons (1/3 cup) bleach per gallon of cold water

-Bleach does have it drawbacks.
+Bleach does have its drawbacks.
 You will need to wear gloves as it dries out your skin quickly.
 It can irritate your nose and throat (wear a mask if it affects you).
 It can discolor fabrics and damage surfaces (even metals like stainless steel).
 It degrades over time and is highly reactive with other chemistries: DO NOT mix with vinegar, ammonia or IPA as highly toxic gasses are formed.

 Hydrogen Peroxide (HP): HP is used widely in household products due to its oxidizing properties.
 Commercially available 3% hydrogen peroxide is effective for disinfecting a wide variety of surfaces.
 It is capable of inactivating bacteria, viruses, spores, yeast and fungi.
 The EPA requires a 5-minute dwell time.5 It is generally considered safe, as it breaks down into oxygen and water.
 It does degrade and become less effective over time, so been mindful of the products expiration date on the bottle!

 Accelerated Hydrogen Peroxide (AHP) – AHP is a commercially available disinfectant that works much faster than standard AHP.
 The additives improve its ability to kill more types of microorganisms in 1 minute.3,5 This product is highly recommended as its nontoxic, very effective, and has one of the lowest dwell times in the market.
 This product is noted to illustrate that commercially available disinfectants can have beneficial properties, such as: safety, faster acting and greater efficacy.
 There are many other types of disinfectants available.
-Check out the EPA’s “List N” which details recommended disinfectants effective against Covid-19 here.5
+Check out the EPA’s “List N” which details recommended disinfectants effective against COVID-19 here.5

 A key item to re-emphasize is the importance of dwell time.
 Each chemistry has a necessary dwell time for it to kill the relevant microorganism.
 This is where the surface must remain visibly wet for that period of time.
 Known dwell times with the above noted products are included herein.